 It isn't a surprise that Melody is about, at core, friendship.
-In the writing of it, I have learned more about it and what makes a friend and what being a friend is truly all about than all forty years I spent in Colorado, where, as it turns out, I had no friends whatsoever.
+In the writing of it, I have learned more about it and what makes a friend and what being a friend is truly all about than the sum of the four decades I spent in Colorado, where, as it turns out, I had no friends whatsoever.
 I have learned, and I have learned to observe, and I can see that most people don't have friends, either.
 They have acquaintances.
 That includes, especially, their wives, husbands, kids, war buddies, and every other "close" relationship in their lives.

 Acquaintanceship is safe.
 It's suburban.
 It requires very little from you, and very little from them.
 It's convenient.
 It's fun.
 It's disposable.

-True friendship often isn't safe.
+True friendship very often isn't safe.
 It isn't suburban.
 It requires a great deal from you, and from them.
 It can be incredibly inconvenient.
-And while it very much can be fun, and often is, it's just as true that often it isn't.
+And while it can be fun, and often is, it's just as true that often it isn't.

 Most of all--and pay attention to this, suburbans, because this concerns you the most--it isn't disposable.
 Do you got that?
 It isn't disposable.

 I never had friends in Colorado.
 This is plain.